Thomas Brunell

 Thomas L. Brunell (born 1968) is an American political scientist and professor at the University of Texas at Dallas.

 Brunell studied political science and earned a Ph.D. in 1997 from the University of California, Irvine.
 His research and teaching mainly focus on American politics - elections, Congress, political parties, and redistricting.
-In 2008, he published a book entitled Rethinking Redistricting: Why Competitive Elections are Bad for America.
+In 2008, he published a book titled Rethinking Redistricting: Why Competitive Elections are Bad for America.

 In 2017, he was mentioned as a possible nominee to direct the U.S. Census Bureau but withdrew his nomination after controversy over government experience.